 FAQ

-Do I need open-back headphones for mixing?
+Do I need an audio interface for these microphones?

 Looking for more guides?
 Return to our Guides Hub